peteroupc/peteroupc.github.io/random.md

 #### Verifiable Random Numbers

 _Verifiable random numbers_ are random numbers (such as seeds for PRNGs) that are disclosed along with all the information necessary to verify their generation.
 Usually, of the information used to derive such numbers&mdash;
-- at least some of it is not known by anyone until some time after the announcement is made that those numbers will be generated, but all of it will eventually be publicly available, and/or
+- at least some of it is not known by anyone until some time after the announcement is made that those numbers will be generated, but all of it will eventually be publicly available, and
-- some of it is disclosed in the announcement that those numbers will be generated.
+- some of it may be disclosed in the announcement that those numbers will be generated.

 One process to generate verifiable random numbers is described in [RFC 3797](https://www.rfc-editor.org/rfc/rfc3797.txt) (to the extent its advice is not specific to the Internet Engineering Task Force or its Nominations Committee).
 Although the source code given in that RFC uses the MD5 algorithm, the process does not preclude the use of [hash functions](#Hash_Functions) stronger than MD5 (see the last paragraph of section 3.3 of that RFC).